-Shorter and Zawinul (along with original drummer Mislov Vitouš) would merge their musical orbits to form a highly developmental/avant-garde jazz fusion quintet, drawing on Zawinul’s eclectic, sparse melodies and the synthesized sound of his electric piano, coupled with Shorter’s restrained and economical approach with a now legendary tone and style on the soprano saxophone.
-The two lead instruments were set against a backdrop of exceptional ever-changing drummers, and also Jaco Pastorius’ later domination with the fretless electric bass, setting the driving pulse of the band.
+Shorter and Zawinul (along with original bassist Miroslav Vitous) would merge their musical orbits to form a highly developmental/avant-garde jazz fusion quintet Weather Report, drawing on Zawinul’s eclectic, sparse melodies and the synthesized sound of his electric piano, coupled with Shorter’s restrained and economical approach with a now legendary tone and style on the soprano saxophone.
+The two lead instruments were set against a backdrop of exceptional ever-changing drummers, and also Jaco Pastorius‘ later domination with the fretless electric bass, setting the driving pulse of the band.
 As primary composer and unofficial leader of the band, Zawinul’s melodic improvisations, layers and invented electronic affects and sound, would be countered when Shorter would step in with leads that were sparse and subtle, choosing a more free jazz approach.

 From 1970 to 1986, with many changes in lineup, Weather Report would produce several Grammy-Award nominated albums.
-The 1977 release Heavy Weather became the band’s most successful recording, selling over 500,000 copies, driven in part by the chart-topping composition Birdland, “the band’s biggest hit, propulsive and danceable, highlighting Pastorius’ singing bass lines and Zawinul’s synthesized ensemble brass, became a pop hit and later became a jazz standard.”
+The 1977 release Heavy Weather (Columbia, 1977) became the band’s most successful recording, selling over 500,000 copies, driven in part by the chart-topping composition “Birdland,” the band’s biggest hit, propulsive and dance-able, highlighting Pastorius’ singing bass lines and Zawinul’s synthesized ensemble brass, moving from pop hit and to eventually becoming a jazz standard.

 In the early ‘80s, taking the opportunity to work with his closest friend and musical associate, Herbie Hancock, he recorded and toured with Hancock’s hand-picked acoustic band, V.S.O.P., which reconnected him with Freddie Hubbard, Ron Carter, and Tony Williams as well.
 In 1992, this seasoned and intimate association of musicians, formerly of the Second Greatest Quintet, also produced an album, A Tribute to Miles, dedicated to their mentor and former bandleader Miles Davis.